bitwarden/help/_articles/organizations/admin-reset.md

 5. Select **Save** to execute the Password Reset.
 Doing so will log the user out of their current sessions.
 Active sessions on some client applications, like Mobile Apps, may remain active for up to one hour.

-### After a Password Reset
+#### After a Temporary Password Reset

-When your Master Password is reset, you will receive an email from Bitwarden to inform you of this.
+When your Master Password is reset via temporary password, you will receive an email from Bitwarden to inform you of this.
 On receiving this email, contact your Organization administrator to obtain your new Master Password through a secure channel like [Bitwarden Send]({{site.baseurl}}/article/create-send/).

-When the user regains access to their Vault using the reset Master Password, they will be prompted to create their own new Master Password:
+When you regain access to your Vault, you will be prompted to create your own **new** Master Password:

 `Image Placeholder`